GlitchWitchIO/glitchwitch.io/_posts/2018/2018-09-19-windows-10-on-digitalocean.md

 First create two droplets, in this example I created two 2GB instance named `imageserver` and `windows` respectively.

-We will use `imageserver` temporarily to build and host the windows installation files.
+We will use `imageserver` temporarily to build and host the Windows installation files.
 As such it will be deleted at the end.

 `windows` will be where our Windows installation will eventually live.
 This droplet can be any size.